 We hope students have found these NCERT Solutions for Class 7 History helpful in their studies.
 Keep learning and stay tuned for further updates on CBSE and other competitive exams.
-Download the BYJU’S App and subscribe to our YouTube channel to get interactive Maths and Science videos.
+Download the BYJU’S App and subscribe to our YouTube channel for interactive Maths and Science videos.
 Students can also find other resources to prepare well for the final exam.
 They can access the CBSE Sample Papers for Class 7, syllabus and more prescribed by the CBSE board.

-Given below are the links to the other related study materials which can be accessed for free by the Class 7 students:
+Given below are the links to the other related study materials, which can be accessed for free by the Class 7 students: